SHAREHOLDER ALERT: Levi & Korsinsky Notifies Holley Inc.(HLLY) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-13, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Holley Inc. ("Holley" or the "Company") (NYSE: HLLY) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Dec.
+19, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Holley Inc. ("Holley" or the "Company") (NYSE: HLLY ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Holley investors who were adversely affected by alleged securities fraud between July 21, 2021 and February 6, 2023.
 Follow the link below to get more information and be contacted by a member of our team: